 :

-COMMON_CURRENT
+ERRi

 Type of data format (header).

 NCUR

-number of current locations (header).
+Number of current locations (header).

 XAn, XBn

 X positions of the nth current electrodes in meters.

 ZAn, ZBn

 Z positions of the nth current electrodes in meters (for borehole data only).

 Nn

-number of measurements of potential corresponding to source location XAn and XBn.
+Number of measurements of potential corresponding to source location XAn and XBn.

 XMi, XNi

 X positions of the ith potential electrodes in metres for a given source location.
 There must be Nn potential locations for the nth source location.

 ZMi, ZNi

 Z positions of the ith potential electrodes in metres for a given source location (for borehole data only).

 VALi

-measured value in Volts for potential, or a dimensionless real number (not percentage) for apparent chargeability at the ith potential electrodes.
+Measured value in Volts for potential, or a dimensionless real number (not percentage) for apparent chargeability at the ith potential electrodes.
 (The potential value is always normalized to unit current amplitude.)
 There are four types of IP data generally in use; two gathered in the time domain and two gathered in the frequency domain.
 For small chargeabilities, as is nearly always the case for earth materials, all data types can be used as input for inversion, and resulting models will have chargeabilities in the same units.

 ERRi

-standard deviation of the datum VALi.
+Standard deviation of the datum VALi.
 This is an absolute value and should not be specified as a percentage.
 This value should always be positive.
 If the first datum does not have an error field (or the error field is commented out by placing a "!" before it), the default errors for the entire data set will be calculated from the data.

 Examples of the obs.dat file:

-The following examples correspond to pole-dipole acquisition and having the potential electrodes on the left.
+The following examples correspond to pole-dipole acquisition.
 Note that the electrode configuration is the same as that in the potgrid.dat example.
-Example-1 , example 3 and example 5 have user-supplied errors, while example-2 and cause the inversion program to calculate the default errors.
+Example-1 , and example 4 have user-supplied errors, while example-2 and example-3 cause the inversion program to calculate the default errors.

 Example-1: Data errors are supplied by the user in column-6. ("Standard" format)

-STANDARD

-124
+UBC-GIF DC Model

 -100.00 -100.00 -80.00 -70.00 8.47942E+00 4.31066E-01

 -100.00 -100.00 -70.00 -60.00 2.71912E+00 1.28015E-01